stylekit/stylekit.github.io/_posts/_temp/_2017-06-01_Simplicity.md

-The phrase: Build something simple.
+Build something simple.
 You can always customize and add features later.
-That got me thinking 🤔.
-What if we combine JSON and FlexBox with Element.
+What if we combine JSON and FlexBox with Element?
 Here is my idea:

 1. You write the app structure in JSON.
 2. Then you add some CSS that use flexbox to position the layout.